 A fully autonomous car, or vehicle, is one that can run—and drive—without any human intervention at all.
 This would mean a vehicle without controls or steering wheels.
-But some groups, like SAE, define different levels of autonomy, from 0 to 5, where Level 1, for example, would include adaptive cruise control, and a Level 5 would give all controls to the driving system.
+Generally speaking, there are six different levels of autonomy, from 0 to 5, where Level 1 would include adaptive cruise control, and a Level 5 would give all controls to the driving system.

 Also called an OBD port (for on-board diagnostics port), this is usually located under the dash, and is in basically every car made after 1996.
 Mechanics often link into this port to read diagnostic details from your car, and detect problems.
 Many wireless products for your car are plugged into the ODB or diagnostics port.